 •Nursing Scholarships and Tuition Assistance

-•Increase Diversity in Nursing to Reflect Population of the State
+•Increase Diversity in Nursing to Improve the Culture of Health in Indiana

 Individual volunteers strengthen Indiana’s nursing workforce by participating in ICN committees and task forces.
 To volunteer for one of the committees below, or to discuss your options, please contact us at firstname.lastname@example.org or 317.574.1325

 Involved with issues, programs, pipeline and educational mobility initiatives, clinical placement and partnerships related to the education of the current and future nursing workforce